Prag8855/aab/content/guides/wenigermiete-review.md

 ---
 Title: Review of Conny, the rent reduction service
 Short_title: Review of Conny rent reduction
-Description: A neutral, independently researched review of Conny (once called Wenigermiete), the service that promises to reduce your rent.
+Description: A neutral, independent review of Conny's rent reduction service.
 Date_created: 2020-07-29
 ---

-In 2015, Berlin passed the *[[Mietpreisbremse]]* law.
-It's a rent control law that limits the rents in Berlin.
+Berlin has [rent control laws](/glossary/Mietpreisbremse).
+If your rent is too high, you can get it reduced.

-[Conny](/out/conny) is a legal service that helps people apply the *Mietpreisbremse*, and reduce their rent.
-Before, it was called Wenigermiete.
+[Conny](/out/conny) helps people reduce their rents, and sue their landlord if necessary.
+You only pay them if they reduce their rent.

 In this guide, I review their business model, their success rate, and their user reviews.

 *This article was not suggested, written or approved by Conny.
-I have done independent research, and these opinions are my own.*
+I have done independent research.
+These opinions are my own.*

 {% include "_blocks/tableOfContents.html" %}